runsy/juanchi_game/mods/brewing/README.md

 - Level: Intensity of the effect (1 to 3)

 - Recipe: The 3 ingredients to craft the potion.
+The recipe is SHAPED (the order matters).

+## Duration Time of the Effects

+- For Jump & Speed effects= 60s (lvl1), 30s (lvl2) and 15s (lvl3).
+- For Health & Air effects= 15s (lvl1), 3s (lvl2) and 60s (lvl3).
+- Note: "One Use Health" and "One Use Air" obviously have no time.

 ## Recipe Book